AuthorizeNet/inperson-sdk-ios/README.md

     d)	The `EMVTransactionType` should be mentioned in the `AnetEMVTransactionRequest`.
 Refer to the _AnetEMVTransactionRequest.h_ file for all the available enums to populate.

-    e)	After creating all the required objects, call the following and submit the transaction.
+    e)	After creating all the required objects, call the following method AnetEMVManager and submit the transaction.

 `[startEMVWithTransactionRequest:presentingViewController:completionBlock:andCancelActionBlock]`